 October is National Breast Cancer Awareness Month

-The American Cancer Society has these guidelines for women at average risk (no family or personal history of breast cancer) for breast cancer:
+According to the American Cancer Society, here are the screening guidelines for women at average risk (no family or personal history of breast cancer):

-- Women 55 and older – This group can switch to mammograms every other year or continue yearly checks.
-You should continue to do checks as long as a woman is in good health.
+- Women aged 55 and older have the option to switch to mammograms every other year or continue with annual checks, provided they remain in good health.

-- Being Overweight or Obese – Obesity increases the risk of postmenopausal breast cancer.
-Risk is 1.5 times higher in overweight women and 2 times higher in obese women compared to lean women.
+- Weight Matters: Obesity raises the risk of postmenopausal breast cancer.
+Overweight women have a 1.5 times higher risk, while obese women face twice the risk compared to their lean counterparts.

 For a full list of risk factors, click here.

 International Infection Prevention WeekSeptember 2023 | General

 October 15-21 is International Infection Prevention Week.
 Observed each third week of October, it brings attention to the role infection…

 Gastroparesis Awareness MonthSeptember 2023 | From our Desks